COVID-19 SOPs Compliance Week Continues - UrduPoint

 COVID-19 SOPs Compliance Week Continues

+The federal and provincial governments have continued effectively observing 'COVID-19 standard operating procedures (SOPs) compliance week' on Monday to create awareness among public about the importance of Corona safety measures

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Dec, 2020 ) :The Federal and provincial governments have continued effectively observing 'COVID-19 standard operating procedures (SOPs) compliance week'on Sunday to create awareness in public about the importance of Corona safety measures.
+ISLAMABAD (UrduPoint / Pakistan Point News - 7th Dec, 2020 ) :The Federal and provincial governments have continued effectively observing 'COVID-19 standard operating procedures (SOPs) compliance week' on Monday to create awareness among public about the importance of Corona safety measures.

 The local administrations and citizens have also been asked to rigorously observe corona compliance week in their respect cities for raising awareness on adopting protective measures planned by the government to avoid carrying this virus.